 She replied, “I won’t let you die either.
 We can do this.”

-Nervously, I gulped and said, “There’s something I was meaning to tell you.”
+Nervously, I gulped, “There’s something I was meaning to tell you.”

 She said, “What is it?”